kmontag/macher/README.md

 [Aider](https://aider.chat/) or [Plandex](https://plandex.ai/).
 It works with any gptel backend that supports tool use.

 macher takes inspiration from gptel's flexibility and visibility.
-The UI is easily customizable - or you can simply use gptel presets to integrate it into your existing gptel workflow.
+It aims for an unintrusive and easily-customizable UI - or you can simply add it to your existing workflow using gptel presets.

 The API is still very much under development and subject to change.